dabeaz-course/practical-python/Notes/04_Classes_objects/01_Class.md

 One thing to emphasize here is that the class `Stock` acts like a factory for creating instances of objects.
 Basically, you call it as a function and it creates a new object for you.
-Also, it needs to be emphasized that each object is distinct---they each have their own data that is separate from other objects that have been created.
+Also, it must be emphasized that each object is distinct---they each have their own data that is separate from other objects that have been created.

 An object defined by a class is somewhat similar to a dictionary--just